 The success of any construction project begins with the foundation, and building a new driveway is no exception.
-If the foundation – the sub-base below the asphalt – is not built correctly you’re bound to have problems in the future.
-This sub-base is the true foundation for your driveway has two primary jobs:
+If the foundation, the sub-base below the asphalt, is not built correctly, you’re bound to have problems in the future.
+This sub-base is the true foundation for your driveway, which has two primary jobs:

 - It provides a stable surface to support the pavement